abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

     >**Note:** Repeat the steps for `master` branch as well.

-## Task 6: Verify changes are deployed to the cluster.
+## Task 6: Verify changes are deployed to the cluster - Read Only

 1. Run the following command in the SSH Session that you have opened to the ubuntu-k8s VM from Putty and copy the pod name starting with **arc-k8s-demo**